elliot-brooks/enigma-simulator/README.md

-# enigma-simulator
+# Enigma Simulator
-A Simulation of the Enigma Machine used to encrypt/decrypt messages amongst the German forces during WW2
+A Simulation of the Enigma Machine used to encrypt/decrypt messages amongst the German forces during WW2.
+This is a **Java** based project and contains build tools supported only for **Windows**

-I completed this project as my Third Year Project at Manchester University
+**Created by**

+@elliot-brooks